glpi-project/doc/source/tabs/network_ports.rst

 Network Name
 ~~~~~~~~~~~~

-You can associate a  via this tab or create a new one by clicking on create a new network name.
+You can associate a network name via this tab or create a new one by clicking on **+ Add**.
 Go to :doc:`Network Name <../../modules/configuration/dropdowns/network-name>` for more details.

 .. image:: images/network-port-name.png